asyncapi/website/markdown/docs/tutorials/create-asyncapi-document.md

 In this example, `light/measured` is the channel address.
 From the Streetlight application example perspective, it means that `light/measured` is the topic's name in the MQTT broker.

 Next is the payload property.
-It is used to understand how the event should look like when publishing to that channel
+It is used to understand what the event should look like when publishing to that channel

 <CodeBlock>
 {`      payload: